System Design Space

 Epic Saga (synchronous)

-Phone Tag (async point-to-point)
+Phone Tag (async chain)

-Fairy Tale (async events)
+Fairy Tale (event-driven)

 Analysis

-Analysis of contracts and service connectivity
+Analysis of contracts and the dependencies they create between services

 Read the analysis